Cal Raleigh: First half: June Player of the Month

-On April 11, Raleigh became the Mariners' franchise home run leader among catchers, hitting his 96th career home run in the eighth inning against the Texas Rangers.
-On April 16, Raleigh recorded his 100th career home run, a solo home run in the top of the seventh inning against the Cincinnati Reds.
-He became the fourth-fastest catcher (482 games) to reach 100 home runs, trailing Gary Sánchez (355), Mike Piazza (422), and Rudy York (422).
+On April 11, Raleigh became the Mariners' franchise home run leader among catchers, hitting his 96th career home run.
+On April 16, Raleigh recorded his 100th career home run.
+He became the fourth-fastest catcher (482 games) to reach 100 home runs, trailing Gary Sánchez (355), Piazza (422), and Rudy York (422).
 He hit 10 home runs in April, tied for the major league lead with Aaron Judge and Eugenio Suárez.
-On May 30 against the Minnesota Twins, Raleigh hit a three-run home run in the bottom of the first inning, becoming the first catcher in history to hit 20 home runs before the end of May.
-It was just the 29th time in MLB history and the fifth time a Mariners player has reached 20 home runs by the end of May, joining Ken Griffey Jr. (three times, in 1994, 1997, 1999) and Alex Rodriguez (1998).
+On May 30 against the Minnesota Twins, Raleigh hit a three-run home run in the bottom of the first inning, becoming the first MLB catcher to hit 20 home runs before the end of May.
+It was just the 29th time in MLB history and the fifth time a Mariners player has reached 20 home runs by the end of May, joining Ken Griffey Jr. (three times, in 1994, 1997, and 1999) and Alex Rodriguez (1998).
 On June 2, Raleigh was named the AL Player of the Week, shared with Junior Caminero for May 26–June 1, a span in which he batted .348 with 6 home runs, 10 RBI, and a 1.575 OPS.
 It was his first career Player of the Week Award.

 Raleigh became the first player in the season to reach 25 home runs on June 7 when he hit a three-run home run off Jack Kochanowicz of the Angels in the first inning.
-On June 17, Raleigh achieved his eighth stolen base, the most stolen bases in a single season by a catcher in franchise history.
+On June 17, Raleigh stole his eighth base, the most stolen bases in a single season by a catcher in franchise history.
 On June 20, Raleigh hit his 28th and 29th home runs against the Chicago Cubs.
 With his performance, Raleigh passed Johnny Bench's record, set in 1970, for the most home runs by a primary catcher before the All-Star break.
-On June 21, Raleigh became the first player to reach 30 home runs in the season, and became the first catcher and switch hitter in MLB history to hit 30 home runs before the All-Star break.
+On June 21, Raleigh became the first player to reach 30 home runs in the season and became the first catcher and switch hitter in MLB history to hit 30 home runs before the All-Star break.
 He was also the fastest player to reach 30 home runs in a season since Barry Bonds and Luis Gonzales in 2001.
 Griffey was the only other Mariner to hit 30 home runs before the break.
-On June 23, Raleigh was named the AL Player of the Week for June 16–22, a span in which he batted .417 (10–24) with 10 Runs, five home runs, 12 RBI, and an OPS of 1.606.
+On June 23, Raleigh was named the AL Player of the Week for June 16–22, during which he batted .417 with 10 runs, five home runs, 12 RBI, and a 1.606 OPS.